silverbios/cs-mikrotik-bouncer-alt/README.md

 MikroTik device.
 This has some disadvantages:

-- it fetches addresses from a single address-list from the routers, then used it as as cache, meanwhile it was also listening to the decisions from the CrowdSec LAPI, and then tries to update the addresses in the MikroTik.
+- it fetches addresses from a single address-list from the routers, then used it as cache, meanwhile it was also listening to the decisions from the CrowdSec LAPI, and then tries to update the addresses in the MikroTik.
   So generally bouncer was doing a diff between upstream and MikroTik device, which is complex
-- When doing a diff using `ip address find` on the MikroTik is slow, on certain devices is **VERY** slow, making noticeable load on the CPU of the device
+- Doing `ip address find` on the MikroTik is slow, on certain devices this is **VERY** slow, making noticeable load on the CPU of the device
-- above caused that some devices were not blocking addresses fast enough, or some addresses were not blocked at all.
+- above caused that some devices were not blocking addresses fast enough, or some addresses were not blocked at all, thus the diff process was lagging behind the main update loop until there was a noticeable desynch
-- some people mitigated it with scheduled app restarts after few hours, effectively making cache not really useful.
+- some people mitigated it with scheduled app restarts after few hours, effectively making cache not really useful
 - in addition it kept constant connections to the MikroTik device, I am not sure how it handled network errors - maybe crashes in containers helped it to auto recover :)

 This fork works differently:

+- there is no need to fetch addresses from the MikroTik device at all
-- listen for the decisions from Crowdsec LAPI and compare it with local cache, there is no need to fetch addresses from the MikroTik device at all
+- listen for the decisions from Crowdsec LAPI and compare it with local cache,
-- if there are differences between the cache such as add/delete then process the addresses - and only then connect to the MikroTik device
+- if there are differences between the cache such as add/delete/update then process the addresses
+- in separate loop walk over addresses in local cache, and only then connect to the MikroTik device
 - add address to a **NEW** address-list on the MikroTik, optionally prior inserting the address shorten expiry time to desired value to say 4h ( I named that as `truncate`) .